hanh-nd/aws-notes/aws-cloud-practitioner-essentials-note.md

 - **Edge locations:**
   - is a site the Amazon Cloudfront uses to store cached copies of your content closer to your customer for faster delivery
+  - AWS CloudFront: is a content delivery service.
+It uses a network of edge locations to cache content and deliver content to customers all over the world.
+When content is cached, it is stored locally as a copy.
+  - AWS Outposts: is a service that enables you to run infrastructure in a hybrid cloud approach.
+It allow you to run AWS services right onto your data center.

 - **How to interact with AWS resources:**

   Every interaction to AWS resources will be via API calls.